-Spending Christmas in Bucharest?
+Are you spending Christmas in Bucharest?
 If you are here, it means you are looking for places to discover the Christmas vibes in Bucharest, Romania.
-As a local, I can tell you all about the famous and not so famous spots in Bucharest, what to visit in Bucharest in December.
+As a local, I can tell you all about the famous and not-so-famous spots in Bucharest and what to visit in Bucharest in December.

 Before focusing on Christmas season events, make sure to check out the amazing things you have to do and see in Bucharest all year round.

 Let’s discover what to do for Christmas in Bucharest and what other events are happening in December in Bucharest.

 Location?
 Piata Constitutiei (click for Google Maps location)